It’s not easy being an IB student - one has to work hard to earn that coveted IB diploma.

 Here are eight practical tips to help you write an impressive essay that is sure to get you an A grade.

 You’ve been given the assignment and the deadline.
-Now, it’s time to work backwards.
+Now, it’s time to work backward.

 To avoid last-minute panic and stress, it’s always advisable to approach the Extended Essay in an organized manner.
 The first step is to chalk out a calendar and break down the process.

-From choosing a topic, doing research and organizing the research to writing the paper, editing and polishing it for submission - it’s important to assign yourself specific and realistic deadlines for each of the stages.
-That’s not all, also specify the exact dates you plan to meet your supervisor - you will have to meet him/her at least three to four times in the course of writing the paper.
+From choosing a topic, doing research, and organizing the research to writing the paper, editing, and polishing it for submission - it’s crucial to assign yourself specific and realistic deadlines for each of the stages.
+That’s not all; also, specify the exact dates you plan to meet your supervisor - you will have to meet him/her at least three to four times in the course of writing the paper.

-It’s a good idea to devote at least 15-20 hours to doing research and the rest of the time to outlining, writing and proofreading the paper.
+It’s a good idea to devote at least 15-20 hours to research and the rest of the time to outlining, writing, and proofreading the paper.

 When you manage your time well, you’re able to be more productive and do justice to the paper as opposed to finishing it in a hurry.

 Choose a topic that gives you scope for research